IngmarStein/unifi-sonos-doc/README.md

 ## Recommended Settings

+Ubiquiti has published best practices on https://help.ui.com/hc/en-us/articles/18930473041047-Best-Practices-for-Sonos-Devices.
+These are also linked to from the detail pages of Sonos devices in the Network application.

+The best practices are unfortunately quite restrictive and suggest that once there is a single wireless Sonos device on the network, no other Sonos device may be wired.

-Use the following settings (as of Sonos OS S2 13.2, UniFi Network Application 7.4.156):
+You can use the following settings (as of Sonos OS S2 13.2, UniFi Network Application 7.4.156) to mix wired an wireless Sonos devices:

 - Multicast DNS: _on_ (likely required only if Sonos devices are segregated into a separate VLAN)
   - Settings -> Networks -> `$YOUR_NETWORK`